WilliamJudge94/sxdm/README.rst

 SXDM is a library for analyzing Scanning X-Ray Diffraction Microscopy data for materials science, chemistry and similar fields.
 The major focus is on Scanning Microscopy frames collected at multiple incident angles.
-One can import, retrieve, and analyze 26 - ID - C datasets all from a Python format.
+One can import, retrieve, and analyze 26 - ID - C datasets, including X-ray Fluorescence data, all from a Python format.

 Motivation & Features
 ---------------------

 - Importing and analysis of scanning x-ray diffraction microscopy framesets
 - Analysis of scanning x-ray diffraction microscopy (centroids, region of interest, and general user analysis)
+- Provide a python toolkit for analysis of X-ray diffraction frames.
+- Privide a python toolkit for importing and retrieving X-ray Fluorescence data.
+- Store data in an open format for easy distribution.
+- Provide framework 26-ID-C data handling.

 Installation (pip)
 ------------------